 - Learn about school routines.
 What time does school start and finish, what time is recess and lunchtime?

-- Learn about travel to school.
+travel to school.
 Make a plan around the public transport timetable.
 Have a backup plan in case they miss public transport.
 If you plan to drive your child to school, do a trial drop off and pick up, and check for parking.

 - Talk to your child about their timetable.
 It will list subjects and classroom numbers.
 It’s good to make a few copies of the timetable to keep in different places.